pchubinskiy/wdi-atx-3-hw/w03/d05/readme.md

 - Student will then create a separate JS file where they will place their JS code.
 (Show your code regardless of if it is correct or not.
 As long as there was a valid attempt you will get credit.)
 - Add the file into your codewars directory in the HW repo.
 - Push your changes up to github and create a pull request.
+- All Submissions must be made by Wednesday January 6th in order to count for the contest.